 app while crunching numbers in Excel.

-To dock a full-screen Start page app, drag it from the top to the left or right of the screen.
-You can run Start page apps alongside each other too.
+full-screen Start page app, drag it from the top to the left or right of

 Double-click on a downloaded or ripped ISO to view its contents; right-click and choose 'Mount' to run it.